I admit it, I used to be a SiteGround fanboy.

 CPU overages are one of the biggest limitations of SiteGround.

 Keep in mind: I write tutorials on how to reduce CPU and make WordPress sites load faster.
-I was only using 15 lightweight plugins, a StudioPress theme, configured WP Rocket with both Cloudflare and StackPath’s CDN, disabled heartbeat, optimized all my images, and blocked bad bots that showed up in Wordfence’s live traffic report.
-Yet, I was still getting CPU issues.
+I was only using 15 lightweight plugins, a StudioPress theme (now Astra), configured WP Rocket with Cloudflare a CDN, disabled heartbeat, optimized images and third party scripts, and blocked bad bots from Wordfence’s live traffic report.
+Yet, my site was still getting CPU issues.

 5. Free Migration Went Smoothly